ParthKharwar/Random/README.md

 # Random
-A collection of various programs
+A collection of various programs and algorithm implementations